 History

-• Finally, a SE Ohio landowner decided to engage in a principled act of direct action, demanding that the ODNR test the brine.
+• Finally, an Ohio landowner decided to engage in a principled act of direct action, demanding that the ODNR test the brine.

 On June 26th 2012, Madeline ffitch was arrested at the Ginsburg Class II frack-waste injection well in Alexander Township after an act of civil disobedience.
 As of June 26th, the ODNR had still never tested the “brine”. (see other sections of website for more details of this action).